Ver2X/mclang/README.md

 // declarator = "*"* ident type-suffix
 // type-suffix = ("(" func-params ")")?
 //
-// for now, func-params = NULL
+// for now, func-params = nullptr
 ```

 besides, now we should parser function first, not statements